explorable-viz/esop2025/ESOP-revision-plan.md

 ### Algorithms for ▽_G, etc

-- [ ] [3.6] Need to revisit the presentation here.
-"Computing" ▽_G is completely trivial if it simply means ▽_R(G), so somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).
+- [ ] [3.6] Revisit the presentation here.
+"Computing" ▽_G is completely trivial if it simply means ▽_R(G), so
+  somehow we have to put slicing the graph centre-stage (as opposed to simply deriving its IO relation and going from there to ▽).

 ### Surface language

-- [ ] [4.2.3] Not sure of the purpose of this section -- meaningful examples should have been introduced much earlier, which will subsume anything conveyed here.
+- [ ] [4.2.3] We can drop this section -- meaningful examples should have been introduced much earlier, which will subsume anything conveyed here.
 Moreover, neither dictionaries nor matrices can be understood as "surface syntax" that desugars into the core.